vscode-restructuredtext/vscode-restructuredtext/README.md

 1. Click "Install" button to install "reStructuredText" extension (by LeXtudio Inc.).

 After installing this extension, please visit [the homepage for this extension](https://docs.restructuredtext.net) to learn how to use it.

+> If you want to stay on the edge, you can install Visual Studio Code Insider and then install the preview version of this extension.

 ## Contributing to the code